 A dark frame (or dark image) is an image of sensor noise from a covered sensor.
-To take a dark frame, you need to use an impenetrable light objective lid.
-Alternatively, one can use a cover for the camera body.
-Following that you take an image of the dark noise.
+To take a dark frame, you need to use an impenetrable objective lid.
+Alternatively, you can use a cover for the camera body.
+Subsequently, you take an image of the dark noise.

-It is clearly recognisable that there is a strong disturbance of the bright red pixel that one can even see in the original image.
+It is clearly recognisable that there is a strong disturbance of the bright red pixel that can even be seen in the original image.
 This disturbance is mostly caused by a microdefect on the sensor.

 There are four parameters available for the adjustments of the dark frame corrector:

-The iterations specifies the number of cycles that the dark frame corrector algorithm goes through.
+"Iterations" specifies the number of cycles the dark frame corrector algorithm goes through.
 This correction procedure is very precise.
-A high iteration number therefore improves the accuracy and consequently might create a softer result.
+A high iteration number therefore improves the accuracy and may consequently create a softer result.

 b) The threshold value

 The threshold value determines the minimal brightness of a pixel in a dark frame before the pixel can be corrected.

 c) Radius correction

 With the radius correction you will be able to determine in which pixel environment the correction calculation will take place.
 A radius of 1 uses the environment of one pixel, so 3×3 pixels in total.
 The radius creates a corrector matrix of 7×7 pixels.

 "Colour correction" can reduce colour staining.
 Colour staining is a very soft and large colour noise.